jamesdmorgan/jamesdmorgan.github.io/_posts/2015-02-03-docker-jenkins_slave.md

 To validate the keys and sshd configuration is working before we connect Jenkins we should try and connect to the container<br/><br/>

-On the host VM start the container and open up the ssh port and start the sshd demon and syslog<br/>
+On the host VM start the container and open up the ssh port and start the sshd daemon and syslog<br/>

 {% highlight bash%}
 docker run --rm -p 49000:22 -it centos-slave:latest bash